 Our Personal Views: Synthetics in the form of fibers or furniture when made from toxic substances or processes we believe may have a disharmonious radiation that conflicts with our very own natural radiation.
-I'd like to describe this vibration as a frequency, a rhythm--beats per second if you will (hertz)--very similar in relation to that of other natural cycles in nature such as the orbiting frequencies of the planets' and stars (yielding our days, weeks, months, years, etc) or even the beating frequencies of our body's organs operating in concert with one another to complete its tasks.
-With disharmony between the radiation of natural & synthetic materials, like in music, undesired dissonances occur that throws the concert, and in this case, our health, out of whack.
+I'd like to describe this radiation as a frequency, a rhythm--beats per second if you will (hertz)--just like the natural cycles in nature such as the orbiting frequencies of the planets' and stars (yielding our days, weeks, months, years, etc) or even the beating frequencies of our body's organs operating in concert with one another to complete its tasks.
+With disharmony between the radiation of natural & synthetic materials, like in music, undesired dissonances occur that throws the concert, and in this case, our energy flow & health, out of whack.

 Fortunately, being that our bodies and nature at large are incredibly resilient, some consumption of it, be it by eating or clothing, can only do so much harm.
-It is only when the majority of our food and clothes consumed unconsciously over a longer period of time that our body's system gets derailed enough to make a noticeable effect on our bodies and health leading to ailments such as skin disorders all the way to cancer.
+We believe that it is only when the majority of our food and clothes consumed unconsciously over a longer period of time that our body's immune system gets derailed enough to make a noticeable effect on our bodies and health leading to ailments such as skin disorders all the way to cancer.